Can I Safely Cut Meat on a Wooden Cutting Board?: Expert Tips

 The tiny cuts and grooves on the surface of the wood actually trap bacteria, preventing them from spreading and multiplying.
 Studies have found that bacteria, such as Salmonella and E. coli, are unable to survive for long on wooden surfaces compared to plastic ones.

-Proper Cleaning and Maintenance of Wooden Cutting Boards
+Proper Cleaning And Maintenance Of Wooden Cutting Boards

 Like any cutting board, proper cleaning and maintenance are key to ensuring the safety of cutting meat on a wooden cutting board.
 To minimize the risk of cross-contamination, it is important to follow these guidelines: